Protestors denounce 'staggering' number of evictions in Park-Extension | CBC News

 The two advocates are calling for all levels of government to invest more in social housing and for the province to implement rent control.

-"I think what this housing crisis has shown us is that we can't rely on the private market," she said.
+"I think what this housing crisis has shown us is that we can't rely on the private market," Darwish said.

 Nearly two years ago, the city of Montreal bought it for $6.5 million with the promise of social housing coming, but it still sits empty to this day.
 The city has said without funding from AccèsLogis, the province's social housing program, the project is in limbo.